 Pursuant to the Pilotage Act, the GLPA has a mandate to operate in the interest of safety, a marine pilotage service in all Canadian waters in the Provinces of Ontario, Manitoba and in Quebec south of the northern entrance to the St. Lambert Lock.
 Pilotage services are provided to vessels entering the region which are subject to compulsory pilotage by pilots employed by the GLPA.
-In addition, the GLPA administers a pilotage certification system of approximately 300 certificate holders to ensure Canadian vessels subject to compulsory pilotage are under the conduct of a valid certificate holder when the services of a pilot are not requested per the General Pilotage Regulations and the Great Lakes Pilotage Regulations.
+In addition, the GLPA administers a pilotage certification system of approximately 275 certificate holders to ensure Canadian vessels subject to compulsory pilotage are under the conduct of a valid certificate holder when the services of a pilot are not requested per the General Pilotage Regulations and the Great Lakes Pilotage Regulations.

-The GLPA must coordinate its efforts and operations with many other organizations, such as: the St. Lawrence Seaway Management Corporation and the United States St. Lawrence Seaway Development Corporation, which are responsible for operating the lock facilities and maintaining traffic control systems within the region; the Canadian Coast Guard, which is responsible for providing aids to navigation; and the United States Coast Guard, which is responsible for United States pilotage matters in international waters.
+The GLPA must coordinate its efforts and operations with many other organizations, such as: the St. Lawrence Seaway Management Corporation and the United States (US) St. Lawrence Seaway Development Corporation, which are responsible for operating the lock facilities and maintaining traffic control systems within the region; the Canadian Coast Guard, which is responsible for providing aids to navigation; and the US Coast Guard, which is responsible for US pilotage matters in international waters.

-The GLPA has the responsibility to provide pilotage services within a commercially oriented framework directed toward achieving and maintaining financial self-sufficiency at the least cost to the user.
+The GLPA has the responsibility to provide pilotage services within a commercially oriented framework directed toward achieving and maintaining financial self-sufficiency.
 It must also be responsive to the Government's environmental, social and economic policies.